 One of the four main blood components, platelets stop bruising and bleeding.
 Many of Scotland's patients need platelet transfusions, including cancer and leukaemia patients, premature babies and emergency admissions.

-However, platelets can only be stored for five days, so we're always looking for new donors to keep a steady supply available to Scottish hospitals.
+However, platelets can only be stored for seven days, so we're always looking for new donors to keep a steady supply available to Scottish hospitals.
 If you're interested in becoming a platelet donor, speak to a member of staff at your next blood donation or get in touch online and one of our team will get back to you.
 You can also read our leaflet Giving platelets for more information.

 Who can give platelets?

-- Existing blood donors (you must have given blood at least once before).
+An existing blood donor (you must have given blood at least once before).

-- Willing to spare up to 90 minutes each time they give platelets.
+Willing to spare up to 90 minutes each time you give platelets.

 What else do I need to know?

-- Platelets can only be collected using specialist equipment and by our specialist staff, and this is why we can only collect platelets at our five regional centres.
-So, if you live or work near Edinburgh, Glasgow, Aberdeen, Inverness or Dundee, we would love to hear from you.
+Platelets can only be collected using specialist equipment and by our specialist staff, and this is why we can only collect platelets at four of our regional centres.
+So, if you live or work near Edinburgh, Glasgow, Aberdeen or Dundee, we would love to hear from you.

-- Platelet donors must meet the health criteria for whole blood donation, as well as some additional criteria - for example, your individual platelet count will determine whether you will make a good platelet donor.
+Platelet donors must meet the health criteria for whole blood donation, as well as some additional criteria - for example, your individual platelet count will determine whether you could be a platelet donor.